-You're feeling anxiety – maybe even a panic attack.
+You're feeling anxiety.
 You're sweating.
-You're getting hot and cold symptoms.
+You're getting hot and cold flashes.
 Someone puts their hand to your head and tells you that you're burning up.

 See a Doctor – Never Assume Anxiety